vzahorui/vzahorui.github.io/_posts/2022-11-06-neural-networks.md

 $$\sigma(z_i) = \frac{e^{z_i}}{\sum_{j=1}^K e^{z_j}}$$

-The function takes a vector $z$ consisting of $k$ elements and outputs the probabilities proportional to their exponentials.
-Applying exponential takes care of the negative and zero values here.
+The function takes a vector $z$ consisting of $k$ elements and outputs the vector of probabilities proportional to their exponentials.
+Applying exponential takes care of the negative and zero output values.
 <a href="#page-title" class="back-to-top">{{ site.data.ui-text[site.locale].back_to_top | default: 'Back to Top' }} &uarr;</a>

 <div id='number_of_nodes_and_layers'/>